ash12421/blog-starter-app/_posts/opus.md

 They say universities are meant to shape you, but mine corrupted me.
 The deeper I went, the more I saw how fragile everything truly was.
 Systems built on decades of trust, vulnerable to a few lines of code.
 A misplaced query, an unchecked input—control was always an illusion.

 One night, I saw it.
-The flaw amidst the wisdom embodied in "Athena", the university's magnum opus .
+The flaw amidst the wisdom embodied in "Project Athena", the university's magnum opus .
 The gaping hole in their database, hiding in plain sight.
 A simple SQL injection, and the entire foundation of this institution could crumble.
 Student records, financial transactions, even faculty emails—everything was at my fingertips.
 I didn't even have to try.

 I thought about reporting it.
 About being the responsible one.
 But then I remembered the professors who looked down on me, the administration that turned a blind eye, the endless bureaucracy that mocked every struggling student.
 Why should I protect a system that never protected me?